giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

 When build artifacts are built, then it try to save them.

-### Use multiple cache storages at the same time
+### Use multiple cache policies at the same time

-You can also use the `.storages` cache mode, which accepts multiple cache storages with different sets of cache actors:
+You can also use multiple cache policies, which accepts multiple cache storages with different sets of cache actors:

 ```swift
 import ScipioS3Storage